jwilferd10/Arena-Conquest/README.md

 ## :wave: Description
 Welcome to Arena Conquest, in this text-based game users create a character that enters into a tournament to fight against monsters to build fame and collect gold.
 Fight through multiple creatures and visit a merchant's shop to purchase weapons and armor to help in the next round.
 Will you achieve absolute victory?

+### :rocket: Features:
+- Powered by Inquirer, used throughout the game
+- TDD capable thanks to Jest

+### 🙏 Thank You!
+So much for your interest in Arena Conquest.
+I've worked to ensure this project brings some entertainment to the player.
+Thanks again and happy coding!

 ## :open_book: User Story
 Coming Soon!